DukeRobotics/cv-simulation/README.md

 Many converters exist to convert COCO to other formats.

+## Image Filter
+Navigate to `<COCO dataset>/images` and manually delete any poor quality images.
+Unity Perception usually outputs some bad images at the beginning of generation.

 ## Bounding Box Filter
 Use `bbox_filter.py` to filter out poor quality bounding boxes.
 ```bash